EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

     streamPosition,                                                      // from this position..
     true);                                                               // with linked events automatically resolved (required for system projections)
 ```
-4. Locate and examine code that processes each event
+4. Locate and examine the code that processes each event

 For each event, the projection will:
-- Start a redi transaction,
+- Start a Redis transaction,
 - Save the appropriate key-value pairs in the database,
 - Update the `checkpoint` key in the database,
-- Commit the redis transaction
+- Commit the Redis transaction

 ```cs